Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-The Munich Security Conference is an annual event bringing together security experts and politicians, military leaders and the defence industry from around the world.
+The Munich Security Conference is an annual event bringing together security experts and politicians, military leaders and the defense industry from around the world.

 Over the past five decades, the Munich Security Conference (MSC) has become a key annual gathering for the international "strategic community."
-It is dedicated to promoting peaceful conflict resolution and international cooperation and has a special focus on transatlantic partnership.
-The conference was founded, and is managed to this day, by German former diplomat Wolfgang Ischinger.
-This page is a collection of DW's most recent content concerning the annual conference in Bavaria.
+It is dedicated to promoting peaceful conflict resolution and international cooperation and has a special focus on trans-Atlantic partnership.
+The conference was founded, and is managed to this day, by former German diplomat Wolfgang Ischinger.
+This page is a collection of DW content on the annual conference in Bavaria.